 Don’t hang out between area of the rocks and ocean barrier that can get unsuspecting waves to come crashing into the rocks and pond

-Do not attempt getting into any of the open pond or pool areas that ocean waves can enter and also have strong currents dragging anyone out, these are extremely dangerous.
+Do not attempt getting into any of the other open pond or lagoon areas that ocean waves can enter and also have strong currents dragging anyone out, these are extremely dangerous.